mwissam/Arduino-Hand-Rehabilitation-Device/README.md

 ## 🎯 Project Overview

-[cite_start]This project presents the design and implementation of a rehabilitation system for driving DC motors to help people recovering from a stroke or nerve damage achieve the best possible hand function, allowing them to return to their daily activities. [cite: 17, 315]
+This project presents the design and implementation of a rehabilitation system for driving DC motors to help people recovering from a stroke or nerve damage achieve the best possible hand function, allowing them to return to their daily activities.

-[cite_start]The device provides a variety of adjustable resistance levels to accommodate different strengths and abilities, helping to improve grip strength, finger flexibility, and coordination. [cite: 19, 41] [cite_start]By enabling patients to perform exercises at home, it aims to reduce the need for frequent hospital visits, thus lowering the overall healthcare burden. [cite: 46, 330]
+The device provides a variety of adjustable resistance levels to accommodate different strengths and abilities, helping to improve grip strength, finger flexibility, and coordination.
+By enabling patients to perform exercises at home, it aims to reduce the need for frequent hospital visits, thus lowering the overall healthcare burden.

 ## 🛠️ Technologies Used